-We applied boosted regression trees (BRT) to quantify the influence of the five forest properties on SI{MAT} and SI{Q95} .
-BRT is a machine learning algorithm using multiple decision (or regression) trees.
-It is able to address unidentified distributions (De ́Ath, 2007; Elith et al., 2008).
-Each model is fitted in a forward stage-wise procedure to predict the response of the dependent variable on (SI{MAT} or SI{Q95}) to multiple predictors (θ , h{max} , LAI, Rao's Q, and Ω{AWP}).
-To omit an over-fitting regarding maximal forest height, we classify forest stands into 18 classes (H{max}).
-Each class has a width of 2 metres, starting with 4 to six metres and finishing with 36 to 38 metres.
-The BRT try an iterative process to minimize the squared error between predicted SI values and those of the data set.
-Hereby, part of the data is used for a fitting procedure and the other part is used for computing out-of-sample estimates of the loss function (Ridgeway, 2015).
-This BRT-analysis was performed in the R-package gbm 2.1.1 (Ridgeway, 2015).
+We applied boosted regression trees to quantify the influence of the five forest properties on SI{MAT} and SI{Q95} .
+Boosted regression trees are a machine learning algorithm using multiple decision (or regression) trees.
+It is able to address unidentified distributions (De'Ath, 2007; Elith et al., 2008).
+Each model was fitted in a forward stage-wise procedure to predict the response of the dependent variable on (SI{MAT} or SI{Q95}) to multiple predictors tree height heterogeneity, forest height, LAI, Rao's Q, and Ω{AWP}).
+To omit an over-fitting regarding maximal forest height, we classified forest stands into 18 classes.
+Each class had a width of 2 metres, starting with 4 to 6 metres and finishing with 36 to 38 metres.
+The boosted regression trees tried an iterative process to minimise the squared error between predicted SI values and those of the data set.
+Hereby, part of the data was used for a fitting procedure and the other part was used for computing out-of-sample estimates of the loss function (Ridgeway, 2015).
+This boosted regression tree analysis was performed in the R-package gbm 2.1.1 (Ridgeway, 2015).

 We used a quarter of the data (randomly sampled) for the machine learning procedure.
-To get the best model, we vary the following four BRT parameters: learning rate (0.1, 0.05 and 0.01), the bag-fractions (0.33, 0.5 and 0.66), the interactions depth (1, 3 and 5) and the cross-validation (3-, 6- and 9-fold) assuming a Gaussian error structure (the default setting).
-The best fitted BRT for both SI{MAT} and SI{Q95} show a learning rate of 0.1, a bag-fraction of 0.66, an interaction depth of 5 and a 3-foldcross validation.
+To get the best model, we varied the following four parameters of the boosted regression tree algorithm: learning rate (0.1, 0.05 and 0.01), the bag-fractions (0.33, 0.5 and 0.66), the interactions depth (1, 3 and 5) and the cross-validation (3-, 6- and 9-fold) assuming a Gaussian error structure (the default setting).
+The best fitted boosted regression tree for both SI{MAT} and SI{Q95} showed a learning rate of 0.1, a bag-fraction of 0.66, an interaction depth of 5 and a 3-fold cross validation.
 These two models were used for all further analyses.
-The remaining 75% of the data are used to validate the fitted BRT algorithm.
+The remaining 75% of the data were used to validate the fitted boosted regression tree algorithm.